How Family Constellations Can Help Relationships

 Emotional Unavailability

-Many people repeatedly find themselves attracted to partners who are distant, inconsistent, or unable to fully engage.
+Many people repeatedly find themselves drawn to partners who are emotionally distant, inconsistent, or difficult to reach.

-In constellation work, this pattern sometimes reflects an unresolved longing for a parent who was emotionally unavailable, absent, overwhelmed, or difficult to reach.
+Family Constellations explores whether this attraction reflects unresolved longing connected to a parent who was emotionally unavailable, absent, overwhelmed, or difficult to connect with.

-The search for connection continues, even though the original relationship belongs in the past.
+The search for connection may continue long after the original relationship has ended.

 Fear of Rejection

-Some people experience intense anxiety when relationships become uncertain.
+Some people experience intense anxiety whenever relationships become uncertain.

-A delayed message, disagreement, or emotional distance can trigger fears that seem larger than the present situation.
+A delayed message, disagreement, or emotional distance may trigger fears that feel much larger than the present situation.

 Carrying Too Much Responsibility